Eyevinn/player-analytics-eventsink/README.md

 ## Development

 The simplest way to run an eventsink locally is to use the fastify service, by running `npm run dev`.
 This will spin up a local server at port 3000 which you can use as eventsink url in your [Eyevinn Player Analytics Client SDK](https://github.com/Eyevinn/player-analytics-client-sdk-web) project.
+You may as well specify your environment variables as the standard specifies.

+e.g. `QUEUE_TYPE=redis npm run dev` will start a `fastify` service towards your local `redis` as queue.

 ## Environment Variables